rhomobile/rhomobile-docs/eb/en/edge/api/videocapture.md

 ### cancel()
-<p>Stops capturing video and discards any captured video data.
+Stops capturing video and discards any captured video data.
 No file transfer takes place if the video capture is canceled.
-NOTE: This is not applicable for Android and iOS as the video capture window is full screen and provides a button to cancel the video capture.</p>
+NOTE: This is not applicable for Android and iOS as the video capture window is full screen and provides a button to cancel the video capture.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>